-This Information Memorandum (together with any supplementary information memorandum and information incorporated herein by reference, the "Information Memorandum") contains summary information provided by the Issuer in connection with the Programme under which the Issuer and the Guarantor may issue and have outstanding at any time euro-commercial paper notes (the "Notes") up to a maximum aggregate amount of €750,000,000 or its equivalent in alternative currencies.
-The Programme will have the benefit of a deed of guarantee dated 14 December 2021 and entered into by the Guarantor (the "Guarantee").
+This information memorandum (together with any supplementary information memorandum and information incorporated herein by reference, the "Information Memorandum") contains summary information provided by the Issuer and the Guarantor in connection with the Programme under which the Issuer may issue and have outstanding at any time euro-commercial paper notes (the "Notes") up to a maximum aggregate amount of \$\pi 750,000,000\$ or its equivalent in alternative currencies.
+The Programme will have the benefit of a deed of guarantee dated 20 July 2022 and entered into by the Guarantor (the "Guarantee").
 Under the Programme, the Issuer may issue Notes outside the United States pursuant to Regulation S ("Regulation S") of the United States Securities Act of 1933, as amended (the "Securities Act").
-The Issuer and the Guarantor have, pursuant to a dealer agreement dated 14 December 2021 (the "Dealer Agreement"), appointed Banca March, S.A., Banco de Sabadell, S.A., Banco Santander, S.A., BNP Paribas, BRED Banque Populaire, S.A., Commerzbank Aktiengesellschaft, Crédit Agricole Corporate and Investment Bank and ING Bank N.V. as dealers for the Notes (the "Dealers") and authorised and requested the Dealers to circulate the Information Memorandum in connection with the Programme on their behalf to purchasers or potential purchasers of the Notes.
+The Issuer and the Guarantor have, pursuant to a dealer agreement dated 20 July 2022 (the "Dealer Agreement"), appointed Banca March, S.A., Banco de Sabadell, S.A., Banco Santander, S.A., BNP Paribas, BRED Banque Populaire, S.A., Commerzbank Aktiengesellschaft, Crédit Agricole Corporate and Investment Bank and ING Bank N.V. as dealers for the Notes (the "Dealers") and authorised and requested the Dealers to circulate the Information Memorandum in connection with the Programme on their behalf to purchasers or potential purchasers of the Notes.